 And don’t forget to make friends with your knowledgeable wine merchant.
 They’ll be more than happy to point you in the right direction for your palate and advise you on what to open now and what to save for later.

-If you’re wondering when a particular bottle in your collection will “peak,” you can also turn to resources like CellarTracker or WineSpectator for tasting notes and reviews from other wine lovers and experts.
+If you’re wondering when a particular bottle in your collection will “peak,” you can also turn to resources like CellarTracker for tasting notes and reviews from other wine lovers and experts.
 If someone else opened a bottle too soon or waited too long, you can avoid making the same mistake they did.

 About the author: Hilarie Larson is a Certified Specialist of Wine and Wine Educator who loves to write and teach about wine in all its many facets.
 She received the “2013 Emerging Writer Scholarship Award” from the International Food, Wine and Travel Writers Association.
 Visit Northwinds Wine Consulting to learn more about bringing the enjoyment of wine to your private or corporate event.